Salutogenesis - Scouting for Contact Points

 Let's start to merge the medical and magical perspective here - and bring in some wisdom from the founder of Adonism, Dr. Musallam aka Franz Sättler (1884-c.1942).
 In his correspondence course on magic (The Adept), he explains an essential component that determines the effectiveness of any magical approach:

 "Human will is a living force. (...)
 And just like with every other type of force we distinguish three factors that determine its impact: direction, magnitude and contact point.
 Should it lack on any of these three the impact will either be incomplete, non-existant or even unaligned to the intended impact."
 (Dr.Musallam, Der Adept, p.101 - translated by Fr.Acher)

 Well, I guess the components of direction and magnitude are quite straight forward and self-explanatory.
-Yet, the idea of the contact point as a determining factor strikes me as new?
-The contact point is nothing but the particular point we chose to get a handle on things.
+Yet, the idea of the contact point as a determining factor strikes me as particularly novel for our exploration?
+A contact point is nothing but the particular point we chose to get a handle on things.
 Only if we understand the nature of the challenge or obstacle we encounter, can we chose the right handle.
 To make it even more plain: we can only fix what we understand.

-Magicians are the most powerful creators as they unite the forces of faith and will.
-Magicians know how to find the secret contact points, where things change by a breeze and a spark.
-Magicians are sense-makers where the world seems lost in the mazes of life.
-Magicians are healers, for they know how to heal the broken subjective experience... of being caught in the meaningless riddles of stress and diseases, of power and divulgement.
-Magicians know how to lead a life like a story and not like a disconnected word each day.
+Magicians - since the times of the Ancient Chaldeans - have been scouts for bridges between chaos and coherence.
+Magicians lead one-man expeditions into the unknown, only to return not with archaic artefacts, but equipped with knowledge about forgotten, powerful contact points.
+Points where things can be conceived or changed by a single breeze, spark or touch.
+Magicians are sense-makers where the world seems lost in a maze.
+Magicians are healers, for they know how to mend the fractured subjective experience... of being caught in the meaningless riddles of stress and diseases, of power and divulgement.
+Magicians know how to lead a life like a story and not like a single word each day.